carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 ![](fig/03_conv_image.png){alt=''}

 In our convolutional layer our hidden units are a number of convolutional matrices (or kernels), where the values of the matrices are the weights that we learn in the training process.
 The output of a convolutional layer is an 'image' for each of the kernels, that gives the output of the kernel applied to each pixel.

+TODO screenshot here or later; visualizing inside the black box

 :::::::::::::::::::::::::::::::::::::: callout
 Playing with convolutions